AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/09-Ex2-2-use-excel-analyze-spreadsheet.md

       > **Note:** To copy the links, right-click on each link and select "Copy link address," then paste the link into a new browser tab inside your Lab VM.

-      > **Note:** If the links do not download automatically, it would open Excel file, and click on Download button in the Word online to download the file.
+      > **Note:** If the links do not download automatically, it will open an Excel file, and click on the Download button in the Word online to download the file.

 2. In your Microsoft Edge browser, go to the **Microsoft 365** home page, select **App launcher** in the navigation pane, and then select **Excel** from the **Apps** menu.